Warning notification:Warning

 Congenital CMV in unborn or newborn babies

 Congenital CMV is a primary CMV infection in an unborn baby that develops when you are pregnant.
 It infects your unborn or newborn baby.
-All 3 types of CMV infection in pregnancy can lead to a congenital infection.
+All 3 types of CMV infection in pregnancy can potentially lead to a congenital infection.
+But a primary CMV infection poses the greatest risk of severe disease to the baby.

 This project has received funding from the Government of Ireland’s Sláintecare Integration Fund 2019 under Grant Agreement Number 123.